-While I love lifting and compound movements (loaded squats, pull-ups pressed etc), working out in third trimester pregnancy is a great time to focus on all those fun little muscles that make a world of difference.
-Your hips and stabilizers in general, should be targeted (check out the best pregnancy hip exercises)
+While I love lifting and compound movements (loaded squats, pull-ups pressed, etc), exercise in the third trimester of pregnancy is a great time to focus on all those fun little muscles that make a world of difference.
+Your hips and stabilizers, in general, should be targeted (check out the best pregnancy hip exercises).
+From there's I'd say focus on the shoulders and the arms- you'll be holding a heavy babe soon!

 Not only is working the smaller muscle groups helpful in terms of labor prep but it also helps because they're less intense for you to perform.
 Take it slow, ensure you're contracting the actual muscle and reap the rewards of isolation training.